Go work outdoors… forever!

 You know, the one you’ve been trying to quit for years?

-If could be your life that’s that thing that is really stuck.
+It could be your life that is actually stuck.

 Stuck in a way that has you wishing for more, but unsure of what to do next.